-- c) The impurities outlined in Table 2.4.4 are the maximum levels for impurities.
+- a) Crops contaminated with limited amounts of other crop kinds which are readily removable in processing and do not hinder crop inspection may be allowed pedigreed status. - b) Impurities in pedigreed crops should be removed prior to crop inspection. - c) The impurities outlined in Table 2.4.4 are the maximum levels for impurities.
 Variants may be specified by the responsible Breeder and are not considered impurities unless reported in excess of the acceptable level specified. - d) Any combination of impurities may be reason for declining pedigreed status. - e) Table 2.4.4 indicates the maximum number of plants of other varieties or other crop kinds permitted in approximately 10,000 plants of the inspected crop.
 The inspector makes 6 counts (10,000 plants each) in the field to determine the number of impurities.
 The resulting average must not exceed the maximum impurity standards in Table 2.4.4.